Sushovan Majhi

 • Data mining (graduate, George Washington University)

-• Algorithm design (graduate, George Washington University)
+• Algorithm design for Data Science (graduate, GWU)

 Software and Computing